 ($$$) – Hella (Southwest)

-A great location to explore both the Golden Circle and Iceland’s south coast.
-It’s absolutely a luxury location but there’s no reason not to treat yourself, you’re in Iceland anyways!
-There are three jacuzzis, a Northern Lights wakeup list, and mimosas included in the complementary breakfast 😉
+If you’re going to treat yourself, Hotel Ranga is the place to do it.
+It’s a super convenient location to base yourself at while you explore both the Golden Circle and Iceland’s South Coast.
+I bought our stay here as part of my boyfriend’s 30th birthday gift 😏 It’s a bit of a splurge but there’s no reason not to treat yourself, you’re in Iceland anyways!
+There are three jacuzzis, a Northern Lights wakeup list, an amazing on-site restaurant, and even mimosas included in the complementary breakfast 😉

 ($$) – Hella (Southwest)